sherlock-audit/2024-06-makerdao-endgame/.github/ISSUE_TEMPLATE/legacy-audit-item.md

 ---
-name: Audit item
+name: Legacy Audit Item
-about: These are the audit items that end up in the report
+about: Legacy version of the audit items that end up in the report
 title: ""
 labels: ""
 assignees: ""